 Fortunately, Eagle has decades of experience in assessing the advantages of new technologies and making wise choices about which are worthwhile.
 With the latest round of Industry 4.0 technology, we’ve already tested their benefits to confirm the value they offer our own business—and how best they can be used for our customers.

 Below, we take a look at how the five main technologies driving Industry 4.0 not only improve manufacturing, but lower costs for businesses.
-We employ the latest 4.0 technologies at our Innovation Center in San Jose.
+We employ the latest 4.0 technologies at the Rockwell Automation Innovation Center in San Jose.
 Any of our customers who want to see them in action are welcome to join us for a demonstration.

 1. Simulations: robust testing without expensive prototype costs.